mspillman/gallop/README.md

 ### **Relevant articles**
 [Internal to Cartesian](https://pubmed.ncbi.nlm.nih.gov/15898109/) - GALLOP uses the Natural Extension Reference Frame method for converting internal to Cartesian coordinates.

-[Correlated Integrated Intensity Chisqd](https://scripts.iucr.org/cgi-bin/paper?ks5013) - This is faster to calculate than R<sub>wp</sub> and other goodness of fit metrics, but requires the inverse covariance matrix from a Pawley refinement so the Le Bail method of intensity extraction is not suitable.
+[Correlated Integrated Intensity Chisqd](https://scripts.iucr.org/cgi-bin/paper?ks5013) - This is faster to calculate than R<sub>wp</sub> and other goodness of fit metrics, but requires the inverse of the covariance matrix obtained from a Pawley refinement.

 [DASH](https://scripts.iucr.org/cgi-bin/paper?ks5103)